nnrj/nnos/README_EN.md

 # NNOS

-<font size=2 color=red>ATTENTION : If your IP from  China,the picture in this file may be load fail。</font>
+<font size=2 color=red>ATTENTION : If your IP from  Chinese mainland, the picture in this file may be load fail。</font>

 *Update date:2020-09-15*